Simple Southern Style Cornbread Recipe

 First, preheat your oven.
 It needs to be a hot 400 degrees F to get the right texture.

+You can use vegetable oil instead of butter, but I think the butter adds more flavor.
 As I mentioned, I use a 10″ cast iron skillet to make this cornbread.
 However, you can use a smaller skillet if you want your cornbread thicker.

 Next, mix all of the dry ingredients in a large bowl.
 Make sure you blend them thoroughly.